Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-There is no two-way communication available with beacons, only the transmission of an SOS.
+There is no two-way communication available with beacons, only the transmission of an SOS message.

 A PLB is designed for one thing: to send an emergency message.

-You have to be in a dire emergency situation to consider activating it.
+But here's the kicker: you should be in a dire emergency situation to consider activating your emergency beacon.

-It's important to understand the distinctions, because once you hit the "HELP" button, your message goes via satellites to some pretty high powered folks:
+It's important to understand the distinction between a non-emergency and a "quick, hit the button" situation, because once you hit the "HELP" button, your message goes via satellites to some pretty high powered folks:

 They won't be pleased to rescue someone with a broken trekking pole, if you take my meaning.